FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 ##### Converting Standalone Containers

-If you have containers that were created with `docker run...` or something like Portainer you will now need to convert them to compose projects.
+If you have containers that were created with `docker run...` or Portainer Containers you will now need to convert them to compose projects.
 To turn each of these into a stack I used [docker-autocompose](https://github.com/Red5d/docker-autocompose) as a docker container to generate a compose file to output.
 Run this on the machine the container you want to convert is running on:

 ```shell
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/red5d/docker-autocompose container_name